Program Coordinator, Professor, BS-MS Advisor, Computer Engineering Program

 Dr. Unnikrishnan is a Fellow of IEEE.
 He is also a member of Eta Kappa Nu and Tau Beta Pi.
 In 2006 Dr. Unnikrishnan received the Missouri Honor Award for outstanding contributions to engineering.
 Fullerton Chamber of Commerce recognized him in 2015 as the “Educator of the Year.”
 In 2016 he received American Society of Engineering Education’s “Distinguished Educator Award” from the ECE Division.

 He is a member of the Accreditation Committee for American Society of Engineering Education (ASEE).
 He was a Commissioner of the Engineering Accreditation Commission of ABET during 2008-13.
 During 2009-2014 he was the US mentor to India representing ABET as the National Board of Accreditation (NBA) in India successfully sought membership in the Washington Accord.
-Currently he is the Chair of the Committee for Engineering Accreditation Activities (CEAA) for IEEE, a body responsible for recruiting, training, mentoring, assigning and monitoring IEEE program evaluators for ABET.
+During 2016-18 he was the Chair of the Committee for Engineering Accreditation Activities (CEAA) for IEEE, a body responsible for recruiting, training, mentoring, assigning and monitoring IEEE program evaluators for ABET.
 He is a member of the Accreditation Committee for ASEE.
-He is also a member of the Engineering Area Delegation, a board-equivalent entity of ABET on behalf of IEEE.
+He was also a member of the Engineering Area Delegation, a board-equivalent entity of ABET on behalf of IEEE.
 He is active in educational quality assurance worldwide.

 Administrative Support Coordinator I